 The panel consists of representatives from a cross section of internal and external stakeholders.
 Such members normally include the CPS, Police, Probation, Victim Support, Youth Services, the Courts and Magistracy.

-Ten cases are selected at random by the chair in advance of the panel meeting.
+Ten cases are selected anonymously by the chair in advance of the panel meeting on the basis of the type of offence and disposal given.
 The case file paperwork for each case is researched, redacted and emailed securely to each panel member two weeks prior to the Scrutiny Panel.
 Each case is discussed in detail and members vote as to how they feel each case was disposed as follows:

-1 = Appropriate and consistent with policy
+1 = Appropriate and/or consistent with policy

 2 = Appropriate with observations

-3 = Inappropriate and inconsistent with policy
+3 = Inappropriate and/or inconsistent with policy

 4 = Panel unable to reach a decision